by John Hughes

 Others opt for paintings with hard edges everywhere — or do the complete opposite and have soft edges throughout their paintings.
 I’ve seen this many times and recognize that it works for them.
 This is a stylistic approach on the part of the individual painter; it’s not that they are necessarily unaware of edge control, but prefer, for whatever reason, to present a more stylized rendition.

-It’s other artists I am addressing today, those who are just starting out and perhaps are unaware of this subject, along with seasoned artists who would like to explore edge control further.
+It’s other artists I am addressing today, those who are just starting out and perhaps are unaware of this subject, along with seasoned artists who would like to explore edge control further when it comes to painting landscapes.

 As you may have guessed, I am not a fan of disregarding edges, or paintings with only one type of edge.
 To anyone who plays an instrument, particularly guitar, this would be akin to playing only pentatonics all the time, as opposed to the full diatonic scale in addition.
 It can work very well in many musical situations, but not all of them.